Slabserver/slabserver.github.io/docs/documentation/nexus/index.md

 The second is exclusivity.
 Some content exists only here.
 Not ports of other servers.
 Things built around this community, available nowhere else.

 ## Help out
-If you think of a server that meets the Philosophy of the server and you want to add it.
+If you think of a server that meets the philosophy of the server and you want to add it.
 Message @gamingtwist on discord or Chester to relay the message.

 ## What's Available